This perfect Perth to Esperance road trip itinerary for anyone looking for adventure along the Western Australia coastline!

 After this big day of driving and exploration, you’ll finish up in Albany Town for the night.

 Albany has many historically significant sites as it was the last port of call for troopships departing Australia in the First World War.
+You can also visit the National ANZAC Center to learn about the history.

 Along the Albany foreshore is a full-scale replica of the Brig Amity, which brought the first settlers and convicts to Albany in 1826 on Christmas Day.